Roots of Unity Filter Part 3 - Roots of Unity Filter

 With Offset Version

-To get an idea of how this will work, we can once again look at the chart we created earlier that matches up what happens when we plug in each of the roots of unity for the terms in our polynomial.
+To get an idea of how this will work, we look at the chart we created earlier.

 11111111